zhenyuhe00/SWE-Swiss/README.md

 - **All Curated Datasets:** The SFT and RL datasets are available on the [Hugging Face Hub](https://huggingface.co/SWE-Swiss/datasets).

 ## TODO
+- [ ] Guidelines of SFT
-- [] Guidelines of the evaluation pipeline
+- [ ] Guidelines of the evaluation pipeline
-- [] Evaluation results
+- [ ] Evaluation results
-- [] SFT model weights and RL model weghts
+- [x] SFT model weights and RL model weghts
 - [x] SFT data and RL data

 All of the TODOs will be finished within this week.